 In their role of a military child, Grace, Samuel, and Noah feel that leaving their friends is the hardest part.
 Within the military community their son Samuel has been able to form “instant friendships that have an unspoken kinship.”
 Many fighter pilots work 12- to 14-hour workdays, and some leadership roles require you to consistently be on call.
 Other military children understand and empathize what it is to have a parent not only do a dangerous job, but miss simple day-to-day events like soccer games, cross county meets, or dinner because duty calls.
 It is at these times Bonnie and the Wood kids lean on their wonderful military family for love and support.
 “Now that the kids are older, gone are the days of international travel with two small kids and being pregnant,” laughs Bonnie, “but the challenges of solo-parenting remain.
 My husband loves his job.
 We love to serve the greater good.
 And we know the benefits and positive life experiences most certainly outweigh any challenges that lie ahead.”

-Author and Realtor Kerry Harding is the proud military wife of Colonel Jeffrey “Banger” Harding.
+Author and Realtor Kerry Harding is the proud military wife of Lieutenant Colonel Jeffrey “Banger” Harding.
 Her family has made nine moves over the last fifteen years with the U.S. Air Force.
 From the rice fields of Northern Japan to the Emerald Coast of Florida, Kerry has mastered the art of moving and finding community.
 As a Realtor with Military Relocation Professional (MRP) certification, she is also trained to mitigate the stresses of service members’ permanent change of station.
 Kerry would love to talk with you about moving to Utah or PCSING to Hill AFB.